consandstuff/consandstuff.github.io/rhythmcons/beatmania-iidx/iidx-small/index.md

 **Main body**

 The main body of the controller will be made out of MDF wood.
-MDF is a kind of wood plank that is easy to cut and glue, and it's also light in comparison to hard wood, and also cheaper.
+MDF is a type of wood plank that is easy to cut and glue, and it's also light in comparison to hard wood, and also cheaper.

 Most hardware stores sell planks of MDF that are 120cm by 240cm.
-You'll find that it's too big for a single controller, so if the store has smaller MDF planks buy that instead.
+You'll find that it's too big for a single controller, so if the store has smaller MDF planks buy that instead. (for one controller box you'll need like a 60 by 60cm piece)

 > There's also some hardware stores that sell pieces of defective MDF that are as good as new.
 Those are cheaper and they'll work too.
-Just keep in mind that the parts of the box fit inside the pieces you're buying.
+Just keep in mind that the pieces have to be big enough for a controller

-> **Also** Some hardware stores also have a cutting service, where you can buy the whole MDF plank and ask them to cut it for you.
+> **NOTE** Some hardware stores also have a cutting service, where you can buy the whole MDF plank and ask them to cut it for you.
 You can cut the main rectangles and do the fine cuts yourself at home.

 ![60by60](http://i.imgur.com/ffSXoL9.png)
 >This is just an example of the box parts.
-For the complete set and details go to the github repository.
+For the complete set and details go to the **github** repository.

 Cutting the MDF is not that big of a problem.
 With a jigsaw, a table saw or even a hacksaw you can cut the main rectangles with straight lines.
 You'll end up with 5 rectangles, 4 of those are ready to go (the walls) but you'll need to do extra work on the top piece.